According to NVIDIA, the standard operating temperature of a graphics processing unit (GPU) is 104°F to 194°F (40°C to 90°C).

 GPUs don’t get overheated identically.
-It is not unusual for some GPUs, especially the high-end graphics cards and data center processors, to reach temperatures ranging from 212°F to 221°F (100°C to 105°C), or beyond.
+It is not unusual for some GPUs, especially the high-end graphics cards and data center processors, to reach temperatures ranging from 212°F to 221°F (100°C to 105°C) or beyond.

-Me personally, I don’t like my desktop graphics card’s GPU to exceed 149°F (65°C) too often.
+Personally, I don’t like my desktop graphics card’s GPU to exceed 149°F (65°C) too often.
 But this level of temperature expectation may not be for everyone.

 There are many things you can implement to help keep your GPU or graphics card cooler.
 Reading about some of the causes and fixes will help you get some excellent starting points to keep your GPU cooler.